mitre/quaerite/quaerite-examples/README.md

   specific language governing permissions and limitations under the License.
 -->
-Quaerite Examples
+_Quaerite_ Examples
 ===========================
 This module offers examples to get your hands dirty on example data with example tasks.
 This set of examples is built around the "TheMovieDB" (_tmdb_).
-The inspiration for the use of this dataset comes from Doug Turnbull and John Berryman's book, [Relevant Search](https://www.manning.com/books/relevant-search) and the "Think Like a Relevance Engineer" training offered by Doug and colleagues at [OpenSourceConnections (o19s)](https://opensourceconnections.com).
+The inspiration for the use of this dataset comes from Doug Turnbull and John Berryman's book, [Relevant Search](https://www.manning.com/books/relevant-search) and the "Think Like a Relevance Engineer" training offered by Doug and colleagues at [OpenSource Connections (o19s)](https://opensourceconnections.com).
 As you'll see, these examples rely on data kindly made available by Doug and _o19s_ -- the ```tmdb.json``` file is hosted by _o19s_, and the ```movie_judgments.csv``` file is a reformatting of _o19s_'s [judgment-lists](https://github.com/o19s/solr-tmdb/blob/master/ltr/judgment-lists.html).